H4RMLY/WEBPRO-CW/README.md

 #### Utilisation:
 Like the last response I used this for the instructions for the tricep dip excersise.
 Again I only used the first four steps and none of the extra description as I felt it wasnt relevant.

->  how can I integrate QRST here?
-The suggestion worked with minor modification.

-### Prompts to develop GHIJ (exmaple)
-For the GHIJ feature I ...

->  this is an example prompt given to a chatbot words words words etc.